Updated On: 17th June, 2019

 It is very important for retailers to leverage a large amount of data and plan future actions based on that data.
 In the case of m-commerce, retailers need to implement mobile app analytics during the development phase of mobile application in order to enable targeted marketing and effective product pricing and promotion strategies.
 A profound understanding of the mobile app market trends could be advantageous for entrepreneurs.

 The first and foremost step is to decide if you want a mobile website or a mobile App.
 If mobile app is what you are looking for then you have to decide between Android and iOS mobile app development.
 Both Android and iOS mobile apps have unique advantages, based on the requirements of your customer segments; you must choose the right mobile platform that suits your business in the best way.

 We always focus more on getting the design and layout right but content plays an equally important role in either keeping your visitors or turning them away.
 Optimizing for mobile devices is not just about shrinking the features in mobile app or website; the major focus is on how you choose to display them.
 Your understanding of miniaturization and mobilization decides where your website or application ranks on the user experience.

-Designing the user experience for a mobile application is very different from doing that for a full resolution website.
+Designing the user experience for a custom mobile application is very different from doing that for a full resolution website.
 There are minute details that need to be taken care of to enhance usability.

 A major portion of people abandon the mobile application when they have to create a new user account at checkout.
 The retailer can allow first-time users to buy without going through account creation.
 Offering multi fulfillment option like buying online and pick up in-store experiences can drive reduced cart abandonment rates.